Home > Resources > How to fix iPhone Unavailable

 1. Install and open Appgeeker iPhone Unlocker on a Windows PC or Mac.

-3. Connect your unavailable iPhone with a USB cable and confirm the device information.
+3. Connect your unavailable iPhone with a USB cable and initiate Recovery Mode for the software to detect your device.

 It may take a short while, depending on your network speed.

-5. Once downloaded, enter 0000 and click Unlock button to initiate unlocking process.
+5. Once downloaded, click OK and then click Confirm Again button to initiate unlocking process.

 Keep the device connected until the process is complete.
 By following these steps, you can unlock an unavailable iPhone without needing the Erase option.
 If there's a previous backup, restore your data after the unlock process is finished.